danilocurvelo/imd0030-20242/projects/README.md

 ### Obtain and run project code

 From the **Welcome to IntelliJ IDEA** screen, select **Projects** from the sidebar and then **Get from VCS**.
-Paste the following URL.
+Paste the following URL, choose a place to enter, and clone the project code repository.

 {: .note }
 <https://github.com/kevinlin1/deques.git>

-This will download the project code to a directory of your choice.
 The first time you open the project, IntelliJ will ask you whether to [trust the project](https://www.jetbrains.com/help/idea/project-security.html).
 Choose **Trust Project** so that IntelliJ has your permission to run code.

 After a few seconds, IntelliJ will open the main editor screen.
-As you learned in the onboarding tour, IntelliJ will optimize things in the background when you start a new project.
 Let's try running a class in IntelliJ:

+<video controls muted class="module full-width" style="aspect-ratio: 16/10"><source src="{{ site.baseurl }}{% link assets/videos/run-browserhistory.webm %}" type="video/webm"></video>

 1. Look at the left side of the screen for the **Project** tool window that shows all the files in the project.
-2. In the project tool window, double-click to open the **src** folder, then the **deques** folder, and finally the **browser** folder.
+1. In the project tool window, double-click to open the **src** folder.
-3. In the browser folder, **right-click** the `BrowserHistory` class.
-You'll notice that it has a 🇨 icon to its left indicating that it's a Java class.
-The tiny green play ▶️ in the bottom right corner of the icon indicates the class defines a runnable `main` method.
+1. In the open folder, double-click the **© BrowserHistory** class.
+The © icon to its left indicates that it's a Java class.
-4. In the new dropdown that appears, select the option to **Run 'BrowserHistory.main()'**.
+1. In the new tab for the `BrowserHistory` class, click the green play ▶️ in the gutter.
+In the dropdown, select the option to **Run 'BrowserHistory.main()'**.

 If you see the following output in the run tool window, you're all set!